 University of Minnesota dual-degree program

-You can graduate with 2 degrees in 5 years through our dual-degree program with the University of Minnesota College of Science and Engineering.
-After three years at Northwestern and two years at the University of Minnesota, you'll earn a B.A. in math or another field from Northwestern and a B.S. in engineering from the U of M, which offers specialized training in 10 engineering disciplines: aerospace, biomedical, biosystems, chemical, civil, computer, electrical, geological, materials science and mechanical.
+Graduate in 5 years with 2 degrees through our dual-degree program with the University of Minnesota College of Science and Engineering.
+After three years at Northwestern and two years at the University of Minnesota, you'll earn a B.A. in math or another field from Northwestern and a B.S. in engineering from the U of M, which offers specialized training in 11 engineering disciplines: aerospace, biomedical, biosystems, chemical, civil, computer, electrical, geological, industrial, materials science and mechanical.